Billy Liddell: Early life

-Domestic
+Club career

 1946–1954

 Liddell's official debut for Liverpool came in the third round of the FA Cup, the first competitive football tournament to be organised in post-war England.
 He started in the first leg against Chester City on 5 January 1946 and scored in the 30th minute.
 The match ended in a 2–0 win and featured several additional debutants, including Bob Paisley, who would forge a chemistry with Liddell as a left half.
 League football completed its first full season under the provisional North and South divisional system, which facilitated the restoration of national football for the 1946–47 season.
 Although he established himself in the North League, scoring 17 goals in 42 matches, Liddell had yet to be discharged from the RAF and did not accompany Liverpool during its post-season tour of North America in May 1946.
 His unavailability extended to pre-season training and the first two matches of the 1946–47 season.
 On 7 September, Liddell registered his first official league appearance and scored twice in a 7–4 defeat of Chelsea.

 In his inaugural season of competitive football, Liddell confirmed his status as a regular and contributed to Liverpool's first championship since 1923.
 Positioned on the left wing, he appeared in 34 matches, scored seven goals, and supplied strikers Albert Stubbins and Jack Balmer with numerous assists.
 Severe conditions in the winter disrupted the league's schedule and Liverpool did not secure the title until 14 June 1947.
 The club won its final game away against Wolves 2–1, with Liddell setting up one of the goals, but the championship was decided by Sheffield United defeating contenders Stoke in the season's last fixture.
 The game coincided with the Senior Cup Final between Liverpool and Everton at Anfield, where tannoys announced the result during the match.
 As a strict teetotaler, Liddell refrained from accepting glasses of champagne to celebrate the success.